AdobeDocs/commerce-merchant-services.en/help/quick-checkout/checkout-page.md

 ---
-title: Checkout page
+title: "Checkout page"
-description: Overview of the checkout page in Adobe Commerce.
+description: "Overview of the checkout page in Adobe Commerce."
 exl-id: afe3a93d-8aba-428e-ac9d-0be8d23ceb47
 ---
 # Checkout page in Adobe Commerce

->[!IMPORTANT]
->
-> This feature is for Early Adopter Program (EAP) users only and is not yet accessible for all customers.
-Currently limited to US customers.
-Contact Adobe Commerce Support for assistance and questions.

 The checkout page is where customers enter the required information to place an order.